 On June 1, 2021, DHS issued a memorandum in which it formally announced the termination of MPP.
 The states of Texas and Missouri sued to force the continuation of the policy.
 On August 13, 2021, the U.S. District Court for the Northern District of Texas ruled in the states' favor, holding that the termination of MPP violated the INA and the Administrative Procedure Act.
 State v.
 Biden, 554 F. Supp.
 3d 818 (N.D.
 Tex.
 2021).
+The court further required the Biden administration to "enforce and implement [MPP] in good faith" and file monthly reports with the court demonstrating its compliance with the order.
 In October, the administration issued a second memorandum terminating MPP in an attempt to address the court's rationale for finding the prior termination unlawful.
-The Fifth Circuit refused to consider the second memorandum, or to stay the district court's ruling.
+The Fifth Circuit refused to consider the second memorandum and ultimately affirmed the injunction.
+Texas v.
+Biden, 20 F.4th 928 (5th Cir.
+2021).

-Pursuant to the district court's order, the Biden Administration reinstated MPP in December 2021 (this iteration of the policy is referred to as MPP 2.0).
-Although the court did not require it to do so, the administration expanded the nationalities subject to MPP 2.0, so that it includes not only nationals of Spanish-speaking countries and Brazil as in MPP 1.0, but all western hemisphere nationals (except for Mexicans).
-The new policy requires CBP to ask about a fear of persecution or torture in Mexico, and those who express fear are to be given an interview to prove a reasonable possibility of these harms.
+Pursuant to the Fifth Circuit's ruling, the Biden Administration reinstated MPP in December 2021 (this iteration of the policy is referred to as MPP 2.0).
+Although the court did not require it to do so, the administration expanded the nationalities subject to MPP 2.0, so that it included not only nationals of Spanish-speaking countries and Brazil as in MPP 1.0, but all western hemisphere nationals (except for Mexicans).
+The new policy required CBP to ask about a fear of persecution or torture in Mexico, and those who express fear are to be given an interview to prove a reasonable possibility of these harms.
 If established, they would be exempted from return.
-In addition, DHS expanded the categories entitled to a

-"vulnerability screening" to individuals "with a known mental or physical health issue," those with "a disability or a medical condition related to pregnancy," and "those with particular vulnerabilities given their advanced age," as well as "those at risk of harm in Mexico" because of their "sexual orientation or gender identity."
+In addition, DHS expanded the categories entitled to a "vulnerability screening" to individuals "with a known mental or physical health issue," those with "a disability or a medical condition related to pregnancy," and "those with particular vulnerabilities given their advanced age," as well as "those at risk of harm in Mexico" because of their "sexual orientation or gender identity."

 On June 30, the Biden administration had a partial victory in its efforts to end MPP when the Supreme Court ruled that the termination of Remain in Mexico did not violate the INA.
 However, the Court did not give a green light to the ending of Remain in Mexico, instead remanding for the lower courts to determine the termination's lawfulness under the Administrative Procedure Act.
 Biden v.
 Texas, 142 S.Ct.
 2528 (2022).
+In August 2022, the Fifth Circuit remanded the case to the U.S. District Court for the Northern District of Texas, which lifted the nationwide injunction based on the Supreme Court decision.
+This ruling no longer required the administration to enforce MPP in good faith or to provide monthly reports proving it was doing so.
+Texas v.
+Biden, No. 2:21-cv-00067-Z (N.D.
+Tex.
+Aug.
+8, 2022) (unopposed motion to vacate the nationwide injunction, which was subsequently granted by the court).